Denis2054/Transformers-for-NLP-2nd-Edition/Articles/ChatGPT as a Cobot.md

 Overall, ChatGPT can be a valuable Cobot for programmers, helping them to work more efficiently, learn more effectively, and collaborate more seamlessly.

-     Note : Transformers for Natural Language Processing, 2nd Edition, Chapter 7, The Rise of Suprahuman Transformers with GPT-3 Engines describes how to use GPT-3.
+_Transformers for Natural Language Processing, 2nd Edition, Chapter 7, The Rise of Suprahuman Transformers with GPT-3 Engines describes how to use GPT-3._

 Let’s import `openai` and use our API key to use davinci-instruct: